davideliason/davidposts.com/source/_posts/BSG-Enigma-Exploring-The-Mystical-Elements-of-the-Best-SciFi-Series-Ever.md

 {% asset_img ADX-Computer-Station.jpg Creating the Image for Cutting. %}

-I was interested in combining different wood types (the aesthetic is amazing!), and here's a piece that I started out with:
+I was interested in combining different wood types (the aesthetic is amazing!), and here's a salvaged wood piece that I started out with:
 &nbsp;

 {% asset_img Wood-Block-Start-432x491px.jpg Wood Block Start. %}